George Hunt (ethnologist)

-George Hunt (February 14, 1854 - 1933) (Tlingit) was a Canadian and a consultant to the American anthropologist Franz Boas; through his contributions, he is considered a linguist and ethnologist in his own right.
+George Hunt (February 14, 1854 - 1933) was a Tlingit-Canadian linguist and ethnologist, who consulted for American anthropologist Franz Boas during Boas' fieldwork in coastal British Columbia.

 He was Tlingit-English by birth and learned both those languages.
 Growing up with his parents at Fort Rupert, British Columbia in Kwakwaka'wakw territory, he learned their language and culture as well.
-Through marriage and adoption he became an expert on the traditions of the Kwakwaka'wakw (then known as "Kwakiutl") of coastal British Columbia.
+Through marriage and adoption he became an expert on the traditions of the Kwakwaka'wakw (then known as "Kwakiutl").

 Working with Boas, Hunt collected hundreds of items for an exhibit of the Kwakiutl culture for the World Columbian Exposition of 1893 in Chicago, and accompanied 17 people of the tribe there.
 Boas taught Hunt to write in Kwakiutl, and the native ethnologist wrote thousands of pages of description of Kwakiutl culture over the next decades.

 Early life and education

-George Hunt was born in 1854 at Fort Rupert, British Columbia (B.C.), the second of eleven children of Robert Hunt (1828-1893), a Hudson's Bay Company fur trader from Dorset, England, and Mary Ebbetts (Ansnaq, Anislaga, A'naeesla'ga or Anain) (1823-1919), a member of the Raven clan of the Taantakwáan (Tongass) tribe of the Tlingit nation of what is now southeastern Alaska.
+George Hunt was born in 1854 at Fort Rupert, British Columbia (B.C.), the second of eleven children of Robert Hunt (1828–1893), a Hudson's Bay Company fur trader from Dorset, England, and Mary Ebbetts (Ansnaq, Anislaga, A'naeesla'ga or Anain) (1823–1919), a member of the Raven clan of the Taantakwáan (Tongass) tribe of the Tlingit nation of what is now southeastern Alaska.
 Mary was the daughter of Chief Keishíshk' Shakes IV and S’eitlin, a Deisheetaan (Gaanax.ádi) woman from Aan goon (Angoon).
 Robert and Mary were married at the original Fort Simpson, now called Lax-Kw'alaams, on the Nass River not far from the city of Prince Rupert in northwestern British Columbia.

 Mary Hunt née Ebbetts (Ansnaq, Anislaga, A'naeesla'ga and Anain), a master Chilkat weaver, was influential among the Kwakwaka'wakw at Tsaxis, Fort Rupert, and introduced concepts of Tlingit hereditary privileges and artistic motifs (reflected on totem poles) into the local society.
 Hunt learned his mother's language and culture, as well as English and elements of his father's culture.
 Learning the Kwakwaka'wakw language and the local area from the Kwakwaka'wakw people, he became an interpreter and guide.

 His reputation grew.
 In the early 1880s Hunt served as boatman, guide, and interpreter for Bernard Fillip Jacobsen (brother of Johan Adrian Jacobsen), one of the explorer/ethnologists of the far-ranging Jesup North Pacific Expedition.
 He may have first met Franz Boas, American anthropologist and organizer of the expedition, at this time as well.